leonstel/leonstel.github.io/blogs/xmen_part4.md

 that would help you further on your own journey.
 In this post all the discussed topics from previous posts have converged into one functioning application which demonstrates how google maps could be handled.
 We have created a whole infrastructure for creating google maps linked to a most basic store with several helper methods to make life easy.
-Professor X will be satisfied with the results and is already heading out to try to find some yet undiscovered mutants!
+Professor X will be satisfied with the results and is already heading out to try and find some yet undiscovered mutants!

 #### A Royal Goodbye From the Netherlands